ECE-421-W23/Project3_Rust/README.md

 Inside Backend Folder Run do this:

-  In a Command Line Run
+  In a Command Line Run ( Ensure a data folder exists in backend)
   ```
   mongod --dbpath="data"
   ```